dthierry/k_aug/README.md

  3. At the root directory use cmake to generate the makefile e.g. `cmake CMakeLists.txt`
  4. Run `make`
  5. Check the bin directory to find the `k_aug` executable
+ 6. (Windows) add the OpenBLAS directory to the PATH

 ## Known issues
  * AMPL can not recognize command line options
  * MUMPS will often try to use multiple cores.
 It is preferable to turn off this functionallity, set `OMP_NUM_CORES=1` .
+ * Mac os is currently not supported.

 So far, hundreds of times tested.
-`k_aug` is part of the NMPC-MHE framework.
-Written by David Thierry, under BSD 3-Clause license.
+`k_aug` is an essential part of the NMPC-MHE framework(caprese).
+Written by David Thierry 2017, under BSD 3-Clause license.